viren1993/javascript/reactjs.md

 | Render Props             | Pass render functions to child components |
 | Error / Loading Handling | Use conditionals with `if/else`           |

+hydration  in react

+React hydration is the process that makes server-rendered HTML interactive on the client side.
+When using server-side rendering (SSR), the server generates the initial HTML of the React application and sends it to the client's browser.
+This allows for faster initial page loads and better SEO.
+However, this HTML is static and lacks interactivity.
+Once the HTML is received by the client, React "hydrates" it by attaching event listeners and initializing the state, effectively turning the static HTML into a fully functional React application.
+During hydration, React attempts to reuse the existing DOM nodes instead of creating new ones, comparing the server-rendered HTML with the virtual DOM and updating only the necessary parts.
+To initiate hydration, React provides the hydrateRoot method, which is used instead of ReactDOM.render in the client-side entry point when using SSR.